Google E-E-A-T is the recent update to the quality rater guidelines.

 No, there is no such thing as an E-E-A-T score.

-Google does not provide any kind of numerical ranking system for E-A-T.
+Google does not provide any kind of numerical ranking system for it.

-Instead, they use their Quality Raters’ assessments to determine how content should rank on the search engine results pages.
+Instead, it uses its Quality Raters’ assessments to determine how content should rank on the search engine results pages.

-Google does provide guidelines for creating high-quality content, which is taken into consideration when assessing the E-E-A-T of a page.
+It also provides guidelines for creating high-quality content, which is taken into consideration when assessing the quality of a page.

 By following these guidelines and building content that is credible, trustworthy, and authoritative, you can help your website rank better on the SERPs.